lautarodragan/securitize-challenge/api/README.md

 # Note on Wallet vs Address

-The challenge states we want to offer analytics of an Ethereum wallet.
-In practice, wallets are usually a collection of addresses.
+The challenge states we want to offer analytics of an Ethereum _wallet_.
+In practice, wallets are usually a collection of _addresses_.
 The challenge is a bit vague on this matter, so I'm going to assume _wallet_ means _address_ in this context, for the sake of this challenge.